miztiik/reliable-queues-with-retry-dlq/README.md

       After successfully deploying the stack, Check the `Outputs` section of the stack.
 You will find the `msgConsumer` lambda function.

+    - **Stack: reliable-queues-with-retry-dlq-stack**

+      This stack will create the retry lambda that will consume from our `reliable_q_retry_1`.
+This lambda will ingest the messages back to the main queue with an custom exponential backoff and jitter.

+      Initiate the deployment with the following command,

+      ```bash
+      cdk deploy reliable-queues-with-retry-dlq-stack
+      ```

 1.  ## 🔬 Testing the solution